Management

 C Corporation

 C Corporations tend to offer the most contrast from the other business structures considered by entrepreneurs.
-C Corporations are meant for larger businesses that have the intention of being publicly accessible, offering shares for sale, and operating under the guidance of a board of directors.
+C Corporations are meant for larger businesses that intend to be publicly accessible, offering shares for sale and operating under the guidance of a board of directors.
 In fact, if you have a C Corporation, you are legally required to appoint a board of directors and host an annual general meeting (AGM).
 You must also appoint certain positions within the company to remain compliant.

 S Corporation

 An S Corporation is similar to a C Corporation, with different taxation rules and protocols.
-It is better for smaller corporations, with fewer than 100 shareholders.
+It is better for smaller corporations with fewer than 100 shareholders.
 One of the limiting factors of an S Corporation is that all shareholders and the business itself must be contained in the United States.
-Therefore, you will not be able to have any foreign investors or conduct any business across borders with an S Corporation.
+Therefore, you will not have any foreign investors or conduct any business across borders with an S Corporation.

 The main benefit of an S Corporation is that it saves you a lot of money during tax season and is built to benefit the owner more so than a C Corporation.
 So, if you’re ok with conducting an entirely domestic business but want to open doors to investors, this might be the option for you.